Go to JKU Homepage

 Welcome to the MED's Ethics Commission!

-The Ethics Committee is also responsible for assessing the implementation of nursing research projects, applying new nursing and treatment concepts, and new nursing and treatment methods.
-The committee evaluates submitted projects, in particular with regard to their ethical acceptability and in compliance with the principles of the Declaration of Helsinki, the EC-GCP, the ICH-GCP, and in compliance with the legal foundations.
+The Ethics Committee is also responsible for assessing long-term care research projects, new care and treatment concepts, and new care and treatment methods.
+The committee assesses the submitted projects' ethical safety and integrity, particularly in compliance with The Declaration of Helsinki, EC-GCP, ICH-GCP and the legal requirements.

 Faculty of Medicine